Conscious Living 101: Overcoming Cynicism About The Conscious Lifestyle

 But before long you discover: “Wow; this is harder than I thought.”

 You have conversations with friends or family members, and the apathy on their faces doesn’t mirror the excitement on yours.
 You catch a couple companies lying about their ethical practices.
-And as you do more research, you realize there is a LOT more to living consciously that just buying ethically-made clothing.
+And as you do more research, you realize there is a LOT more to living consciously than just buying ethically-made clothing.
 You see that although the conscious consumer movement is growing fast, it’s still a small movement in the grand scheme of things.
 You realize there are certain products you need for your family or home, that you just can’t buy ethically.
 So, your excitement dwindles and hopelessness begins to set in.

 You think: “What is the point?
 Companies don’t care!
 The majority of consumers – even my own friends and family – don’t care, at least not enough to do anything about it.”